-Cross-referencing here may also be used to coordinate assemblies or systems whose components may span multiple Sections and which must meet certain performance requirements as an assembly or system.

-Contractor is responsible for coordination of the Work.

-This Section is to be completed/updated during the design development by the Consultant.
-If it is not applicable to the section for the specific project it may be deleted.]

-[List Sections specifying related requirements.]

-Section [______ – ____________]: [Optional short phrase indicating relationship].
+Section 01040 – Coordination

 Measurement and Payment

+All costs associated with the work of this Section shall be included in the price for Item A1.11 in the Bid Form.

-Payment for Item shall be full compensation for all labour, Equipment, and Material to do the work specified under this item.
+Payment for Item A1.11 shall be full compensation for all labour, Equipment, and Material to do the work specified under this item.
 No additional payment shall be made for repeated attempts to contact property owners or tenants.
 No additional payment shall be made for visits to the properties to attempt to conduct inspections.
 No additional payment shall be made for a second visit to complete an inspection.
 No additional payment shall be made for conducting physical inspections during evenings or on weekends.
 No additional payment shall be made for multiple structures or dwellings on a single property.

 For payment purposes, a count will be made of the actual number of property parcels surveyed (denoted as each) for which reports have been provided in a form satisfactory to the Region.